-Substantial Rehabilitation: Substantial Rehabilitation is the improvement of an existing multifamily residential building(s) a significant portion of which development is in a deteriorated or substandard condition and/or there is a continuing pattern of vacancy, abandonment or underutilization and/or the development is at least 50 years old, to provide a decent, safe, and sanitary residence.
+Substantial Rehabilitation: Substantial Rehabilitation for application purposes is the improvement of an existing multifamily residential building(s) a significant portion of which development is in a deteriorated or substandard condition and/or there is a continuing pattern of vacancy, abandonment or underutilization and/or the development is at least 50 years old, to provide a decent, safe, and sanitary residence.
 Substantial Rehabilitation projects qualify for the 70% present value credit if they have not received any federal subsidies and have total rehabilitation and related expenditures attributable to or benefiting one or more unit(s) in an amount equal, aggregated over a 24-month period elected by the owner, to the greater of not less than 20% of the adjusted basis of the building, or \$6,000 or more per low-income unit, or the amount per low-income unit specified by CHFA in its most recent QAP.
 Refer to IRC §42(1)(3)(b)(iii).
+Refer to definitions in the most recent CHFA Construction Guidelines: Construction Costs for the full detail of activities that constitute Substantial Rehabilitation.